dionarodrigues/diogorodrigues.dev/blog/2023-06-12-i-am-proud-to-be-a-transgender-it-developer.en.md

 ## Diversity in IT fiel overview

-The 2022 [CSS](https://2022.stateofcss.com/en-US/demographics/#gender) and [JS](https://2022.stateofjs.com/en-US/demographics/#gender) State Surveys show that more than half of the developers who participated in the survey are men.
+The 2022 [CSS](https://2022.stateofcss.com/en-US/demographics/#gender) and [JS](https://2022.stateofjs.com/en-US/demographics/#gender) State Surveys show that more than half of the developers (61.6% and 70.1% respectively) who participated in the survey are men.
 About 5% are women, 1% are non-binary/gender non-conforming, and the rest did not respond.

 Another [2022 development survey led by Stackoverflow](https://survey.stackoverflow.co/2022/#section-demographics-gender) shows that 92% (nearly 100%) of respondents are men.